Flumezapine: Adverse effects

 In the clinical trial that lead to the cessation of its development as a drug, flumezapine was noted to be toxic.
 The administration of flumezapine led to the adverse effects of elevating the plasma concentration of creatine phosphokinase (CPK) and the liver enzymes aspartate transaminase (AST) and alanine transaminase (ALT).
 These liver enzyme elevation risks are similar to that of the neuroleptic drug chlorpromazine.
 Flumezapine also induced extrapyramidal symptoms (EPS) in patients during early clinical trials.

 Pharmacology

 Flumezapine is classified as a second-generation antipsychotic, which includes other drugs such as clozapine.

 Mechanism of action

 Flumezapine is an antipsychotic, due to its antagonism of dopamine receptors in the brain.
 However, like other antipsychotics, it also antagonizes other receptors in the brain, such as the muscarinic receptors.
-In comparison to clozapine, another antipsychotic, flumezapine's antidopaminergic to anticholinergic ratio is 5 times higher, indicating higher dopamine receptor blockade with less anticholingergic properties.
+In comparison to clozapine, another antipsychotic, flumezapine's antidopaminergic to anticholinergic ratio is 5 times higher, indicating higher dopamine receptor blockade with less anticholinergic properties.